-Load Onboard SAS Option ROM
+Load Onboard SAS OPROM

-Select Enabled to use the onboard SAS Option ROM to boot the computer using a SAS device.
-The options are Enabled and Disabled.
+Select Enabled to enable the onboard SAS Option ROM.
+This is to boot the computer using a SAS device.
+The options are Disabled and Enabled.

 VGA Priority

 This feature allows the user to select the graphics adapter to be used as the primary boot device.
 The options are Onboard, and Offboard.